Tablighi Jamaat: Organisation

+Since 2016, Tableeghi Jamat has functioned as two groups after a bitter division, one led by Maulana Saad Kandhelvi with headquarters in India, and the other led by a collective Shura with headquarters in Punjab, Pakistan and Bangladesh.
+There have been at least three violent clashes, one in Delhi, India and two in Bangladesh.

 Role of women

-In Tablighi Jamaat, women are encouraged to stay home, and to choose a life of "segregation between female and male".
-However they also engage in proselytizing activities, discussing among themselves in small groups the basics of Tabligh and traveling with their husbands (or another mahram) on proselytizing trips.
+In Tablighi Jamaat, women are encouraged to stay at home, and to choose a life of "segregation between female and male".
+However they also engage in proselytising activities, discussing among themselves in small groups the basics of Tabligh and traveling with their husbands (or another mahram) on proselytising trips.
 Tabligh inculcates in them that dawah is also important alongside taking care of their spouses or taking care of their children.

 According to a 1996 study by Barbara Metcalf, the Tablighi Jamaat has encouraged women to participate since the beginning of the movement.
 Some scholars objected to the participation of women, but Muhammad Ilyas slowly gained their support and the first jamaat of women was formed in Nizamuddin, Delhi.
 Accompanied by a close male relative, (mahram), women are encouraged to go out in jamaats and work among other women and family members while following the rules of modesty, seclusion and segregation.
-They observe strict rules of hijab by covering their faces and hands.
+They observe hijab by covering their faces and hands.
 Jamaats of women sometimes participate in large annual meetings; otherwise, they commonly hold neighbourhood meetings.

 Tablighi Jamaat tends to blur the boundaries of gender roles and both genders share a common behavioural model and their commitment to tabligh.
 The emphasis is on a common nature and responsibilities shared by both genders.
 Just as men redraw the gender roles when they wash and cook during the course of da'wa tours, women undertake the male responsibility of sustaining the household.
-Women do not play any role in the higher echelons of the movement, but their opinions are taken into due considerations.
-Women and the family members are being to told to learn Quran and follow 5 Amaals in every day life, Taleem of Ahadees, Quran recitation, 6 Points muzakera, and mashwara for daily life work and fikr for the whole world as people from around the world will be coming and they are the one who has to learn before they teach.
+Women do not play any role in the higher echelons of the movement, but their opinions are taken into due consideration.
+Women and the family members are told to learn Quran and follow 5 Amaals in everyday life, Taleem of Ahadees, Quran recitation, 6 Points muzakera, and mashwara for daily life work and fikr for the whole world as people from around the world will be coming and they are the ones who have to learn before they can teach.